Only the Best Things to Do in London in October

-Some of our personal favourite Halloween parties are as follows but both are booked up way in advance.
+Some of our personal favourite Halloween parties are as follows but both are booked up way in advance:

 London synth-pop and 80's nightclub Electric Dreams' annual Dust to Dust Halloween Party is a phenom.
 It brings together the like-minded Flock of Seagulls who believe the eighties will never truly be dead.

 Tour guides are busier than ever during Halloween.
 Dozens of tours are in operation over the Halloween period.
 There are Ghost Bus Tours and ghost hunts, Jack the Ripper walks and Tales of the Plague - visiting the locations of some of London's old plague pits.

-- A few of the London Cemeteries have Halloween-oriented guides and walks.
-Our favourite of these is the oldest of the "Magnificent Seven": Kensal Green Cemetery.
-Take a guided tour - if you dare.
+A few of the London Cemeteries have Halloween-oriented guides and walks.
+Our favourite of these is the oldest of the 'Magnificent Seven': Kensal Green Cemetery.

 The Halloween Dog Walk takes place every October in Hampstead - dress your dog up in their best Halloween garb and help raise some money for All Dogs Matter.

-- Why not catch a show at the Theatre Royal Drury Lane?
+Why not catch a show at the Theatre Royal Drury Lane?
 The grey man might be there to keep you company.
 It is the most haunted of London's theatres, after all.